-FiF.KAA/A-bpAN-306/15 English-Slovak Consecutive Interpreting per week: 2 per level/semester: 28 Form of the course: on-site learning
+FiF.KAA/A-bpAN-306/15 English-Slovak Consecutive Interpreting

 Continuous assessment of student performance in class during the semester (100% of the final grade).
 Assessment includes the student's ability to handle individual tasks in class (memory exercises, interpretation of speeches), while assessing the formal side of speech (comprehensibility, articulation, choice of language in Slovak, presentation and intonation) and content (source text analysis, correct decoding of information and their reformulation in the target language).
 The student's performance is evaluated by the teacher on an ongoing basis after providing feedback after each translated speech.